Peer Support Sessions.

 Mediator Practice Network (MPN) Sessions.

 Four MPNs are organised for the year – two are held at the Law Society on a Monday nights from 5:30pm to 7:30pm and a further two are held on Saturday mornings on Level 4, RSL Club, George Street, Sydney, from 10:30am to 1:30pm.
 Monday nights score two CPD points and Saturdays score 3 CPD points.
 As ADRA is a voluntary organisation we ask for a nominal contribution of $10.00 from members and $25.00 from visitors who are most welcome, to help defray the costs of refreshments.
-Please see our website under the Tab ‘Events’ for details of the dates.
+Please click here for more information on our events schedule for the year.

 - MPN sessions give accredited mediators an opportunity to further their skills with two advanced mediators as convenors.
 Generally there is vigorous discussion and exchange of ideas at the meetings.

 ADRA conducts bi-monthly one day workshops for which 7 CPD points are allocated.
 Guest speakers are cutting edge presenters for novel approaches in dispute resolution.
-Please see our website under the Tab ‘Events’ for details of the dates.
+Please click here for more information on our events schedule for the year.

 ADRA offers many opportunities for members to participate in our activities, which is unique to other dispute resolution associations.
 Your presence would be gratefully appreciated.